Clement-Lelievre/Clement-Lelievre/README.md

 <h1 align="center">Hi 👋, I'm Clem</h1>
 <h3 align="center">A passionate automation and data science dev</h3>

-- 🔭 I’m currently learning **so many things, from machine learning and data engineering to neural nets!**
+- 🔭 My current interest lies in machine learning and data engineering, but I love thinking by myself and understanding algorithms.
+(I feel that ML/DL packages can be deskilling: it is much easier in my opinion to fit a neural net with Keras than to write Djikstra's algo from scratch)

 - 💬 Ask me about [how to code a chess bot that beats the best humans on earth at puzzle rush!](https://github.com/Clement-Lelievre/puzzle_rush_bot_OOP)